 Ryard reached out and put a firm hand upon the distraught man’s shoulder.

 “I understand your frustration.
 But you shouldn’t lash out at Victoria, she was telling the truth.
 Lot of my workers have gone out to protest.
-So, line and vehicle maintenance has been suboptimal.”
+Line and vehicle maintenance has been suboptimal.”

 The man nodded and, with considerable effort, looked up toward the woman behind the counter.